Future Commencement Weekend Dates

 - Air horns, backpacks, balls, balloons, banners, beach balls, coolers, confetti, containers, large purses, duffel bags, laser pointers, noise makers, inflatables, promotional items, shopping bags, large signs.

-- Food and beverages may not be brought into the Dome, except if for medical reasons or for infants.
+- Food and beverages may not be brought into ceremony venues, except if for medical reasons or for infants.

 Service dogs are the only animals permitted inside of Commencement Weekend venues.